RebecaApostu/covidsite/content/posts/2020-09-15-Timeline/index.md

 Another factor identified as significant towards the third cancellation peak relates to the **Danish borders opening** announced for the 15th of June.
 As the border opened for a limited number of countries, and a 6 nights minimum stay requirement was in place, it is seen to have driven the behaviour of travellers that did not fit the criteria to cancel their travel booking.

-Given that news were collected up until end June, no factors have been identified for the cancellation levels recorded on July 9th.
+Given that news were collected up until end June, no factors have been identified for the cancellations recorded on July 9th.

 **Airbnb's response**

 The insights obtained through compelling Airbnb's response on the timeline referred to the strategies the platform took in adapting their refund policies to the COVID-19 circumstances.
 However, as the policy has been under constant update, it has not been possible to chronologically trace all the updates, as only the final version is available online.

 '*'Through the interpretation of the timeline, we determined that in most cases, there is a 0-1 days interval of time between official news and the decision to cancel the booking.
 This allows platforms such as Airbnb little time to react and adapt, when a disruption of this scale occurs.''*

+**Summary**

 The timeline narrative and the method of analysis method claims that there is a unique relationship between official news, booking behaviour and geographical locations, that could be adapted explored in other instances when dealing with travel disruption.